aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 Using analytics is very important to improve your game and keep players around.
 Incorporating an analytics pipeline to your game can help you create more engaging games by doing data driven game development.
 You can learn how to optimize the game play experience so you can attract more players and increase player engagement.
 It can help with anomaly detection by identifying abusers, cheaters, and player churn.
 It can also help you improve your game infrastructure by better understanding peak usage times so you know when to scale.
 Finally, data analytics can help with revenue generation by encouraging purchases, targeted ads, and content recommendations.

-### Serverless Analytics Pipeline on AWS
+### Serverless analytics pipeline on AWS

 Serverless applications don’t require you to provision, scale, or manage any servers.
 You can build them for nearly any type of application or backend service, and everything required to run and scale your application with high availability is handled for you.
 A lot of companies are making the move towards serverless, even for their analytics workloads.
 AWS has an expansive ecosystem of services that can be used to build out a robust anlaytics pipeline for your game so that you can discover useful insights on player and game data.
+Serverless is a great option for a lot of games companies because many of them do not have dedicated resources or a data analytics expert on hand to configure infrastructure and manage a data analytics pipeline.

+##### Batch and near real-time analytics

+Depending on the questions you have and the answers you are looking to get, you might be required to analyze data at different speeds.
+It is important to understand that data has a shelf-life.
+The older data becomes, the less useful it is in helping you with timely reactions.
+To derive accurate insights, consider the type of answers you want.
+Align your questions to the speed with which you gather and analyze data.

+For example, consider if you made recent enhancements to your game like a new weapon or downloadable content (DLC), such as a new game level.
+You want to quickly assess if players react positively.
+On the other hand, metrics such as daily active users (DAU) or monthly active users (MAU) must draw from data that is compiled over a day or calendar month.

+This is why there are primarily two types of analytics pipelines you want to focus on: batch and near real-time.
+Batch analytics is analyzing data collected over a period of time, where near real-time analytics is analyzing data as it comes in.

-Some services that you can use for batch analytics include:
+This lab covers building out a robust pipeline that includes both batch and near real-time analytics.
+Some services that you can use on AWS for analytics include:

 ##### Amazon S3